Competition between decoherence and purification: quaternionic representation and quaternionic fractals

 \section{Dynamics in the quaternionic representation}

-We want consider transformations $DUS(\rho)$ where $S$ is the purification protocol, $U$ is the Hamiltonian evolution of the qubit, and $D$ is a decoherence process ($DU$ can come from the integration of a Lindblad equation during $\Delta t$, see \cite{Breuer}).
+We want to consider transformations $DUS(\rho)$ where $S$ is the purification protocol, $U$ is the evolution operator map of the qubit, and $D$ is a decoherence process ($DU$ can come from the integration of a Lindblad equation during $\Delta t$, see \cite{Breuer}).
 The purification protocol induces the squaring of the density matrix: